Johann Baptist Fuchs: Early life and military service

 Fuchs was born in Regensburg, the son of a railway conductor.
 He attended Volksschule and a humanistic Gymnasium, graduating with his Abitur.
 In 1897, he entered the Royal Bavarian Army as a Fahnenjunker (military cadet) with the 17th Field Artillery Regiment, headquartered in Germersheim.
 He attended the war school in Munich and, in March 1899, was commissioned as a Leutnant.
 From 1906, he served as a battalion adjutant, and he was promoted to Oberleutnant in March 1910.

 Shortly after the outbreak of the First World War, Fuchs was promoted to Hauptmann in September 1914, and served successively as adjutant to III Army Corps, Landwehr Infantry Brigade 13 and Reserve Infantry Brigade 17.
 In November 1917, he was given command of a battalion in Reserve Infantry Regiment 23.
 In February 1918, he became a general staff officer candidate, and then served as a general staff officer with several Bavarian infantry and field artillery units until falling ill with heart disease in May.
 During his war service, Fuchs was decorated with the Iron Cross, 1st and 2nd class and the Bavarian Military Merit Order, 4th class with crown and swords.

 After the end of the war, Fuchs remained in the military as the chief of staff of the Freikorps Bamberg and a battalion commander with the Wehrregiment München (Munich Defense Regiment), a unit formed to occupy and pacify Munich after the suppression of the Bavarian Soviet Republic in May 1919.
 He remained with that unit from July through the end of September 1919, and was discharged from military service with the rank of Major.

 Bavarian police official

 At the beginning of October 1919, Fuchs joined the Bavarian Landespolizei (State Police), where he was employed as chief of staff at police headquarters in Munich until February 1923.
 He then became a Referent (advisor) for Abschnittkommando (section commands) II and III in Munich.
 In mid-November 1923, he moved to the state police headquarters in Ansbach and left the police service there at the end of October 1925 with the rank of Major der Polizei due to unfitness for duty.
-He then studied law and political science for four semesters at the Ludwig Maximilian University of Munich between 1923 and 1925.
+He then studied law and political science for four semesters at the Ludwig-Maximilians-Universität München between 1923 and 1925.
 From 1925 to 1931, he worked as an independent businessman in the insurance industry.